2022 Guide to Chronic Pain Conditions of the Hand and Wrist

 - Occupational therapy

-Over-the-counter (OTC) pain medications are often taken by people with arthritis, especially nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin, naproxen (Aleve), or ibuprofen (Advil), as well as acetaminophen (Tylenol).
+Over-the-counter (OTC) pain medications are often taken by people with arthritis, especially acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin, naproxen (Aleve), or ibuprofen (Advil).
 NSAIDs are a class of drugs that relieve pain, reduce inflammation and swelling, and bring down fevers.
-They work by blocking the production of certain chemicals in the body that cause inflammation.
+They work by blocking the production of certain chemicals in the body that can cause inflammation.

 OTC oral pain medications have risks, however.
 Long-term use is linked to ulcers, stomach bleeding and increased risk of heart attacks.
 It’s always a good idea to consult with a doctor before starting any new medications.